The first questions most people usually ask about getting a mortgage are ...

 Mortgage lending criteria in 2019 are less strict for first-time buyers than they were in 2016.

 This – combined with the Help to Buy scheme might make it easier for more first time buyers get on the housing ladder.
 (Sadly – it looks like it has just helped to bring about higher house prices.)

-There is also a restriction on mortgages being no more than more than 3.5 times annual gross income.
-(This is know as the income multiple)
+There is also a restriction on mortgages being no more than 3.5 times annual gross income.
+(This is known as the income multiple)

 Single Person Mortgage – How Much can I Borrow ?